 What happens when you combine engineering genius with philanthropy?
 You get an explosion of citizen scientists and explorers!

-Since OpenROV was founded in 2012, the low-cost underwater drone, known as the Trident, has made its way into the hands of thousands of citizen scientists and explorers who have used it to explore, study, document, and ultimately try to protect various underwater species and their habitats.
+According to Paynter, since OpenROV was founded in 2012, the low-cost underwater drone, known as the Trident, has made its way into the hands of thousands of citizen scientists and explorers who have used it to explore, study, document, and ultimately try to protect various underwater species and their habitats.

 “We have always been idealists in wanting to use technology to really help connect people to the natural world,” says OpenROV co-founder David Lang. “[We’re] doing that not with a lecture on what’s important, but by giving people the thrill of exploration.”